 1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-Mr. Smith rejoined the firm after serving as a judicial law clerk for the Honorable Mariana R. Pfaelzer of the United States District Court for the Central District of California from 2013-2014.
-As a law clerk, Mr. Smith assisted Judge Pfaelzer with managing her high-stakes securities class action cases, securities cases being prosecuted by U.S. enforcement agencies, and multi-district litigation docket.
+Mr. Smith served as a judicial law clerk for the Honorable Mariana R. Pfaelzer of the United States District Court for the Central District of California.
+As a law clerk, Mr. Smith assisted Judge Pfaelzer with managing her high-stakes securities class action cases and multi-district litigation docket.

-Mr. Smith received his law degree cum laude from the Georgetown University Law Center in 2011, where he was as a student attorney for Georgetown’s Appellate Litigation Clinic, a legal writing teaching assistant, and a member of Georgetown’s Appellate Moot Court Team.
+Mr. Smith received his law degree cum laude from the Georgetown University Law Center in 2011.
 Prior to law school, he worked at the U.S. Department of Energy under Secretary Samuel Bodman, where he managed participation of the Secretary in ministerial and bilateral meetings.
 He graduated magna cum laude from Brigham Young University in 2007.

 Georgetown University - 2011 Juris Doctor